 You should decide to boycott these places and visit an ethical elephant sanctuary in Thailand or in other Asian countries.
 You will help to save the elephants.
 Indeed, it will help to supports the costs of buying elephants to the circus, feed them and give them medical care.
-Meeting elephants well treated and free in their natural habitat is the best feeling!

 Why you should boycott elephants riding and circus in Asia?